-We are going to look at what God’s steadfast love is, and look at the covenants and promises God gives us in his Word.
+How does the Bible define steadfast love?
+We are going to look at what the steadfast love of God is, and look at the covenants and promises God gives us in his Word.
 This is how we protect ourselves against false ideas that creep into our hearts and minds.

 My husband, Shawn, and I have worked at Snowbird for many years and love this town and ministry.
 Here’s a little story.

 Our youngest son, Zeke, joined our family when he was five days old.
 On the first Friday of school, he was supposed to bring his favorite book to storytime.
 When we adopted Zeke, a friend of ours gave us a book called the “Little Blue Truck.”
 I have read that book to him about 1,000 times, so this was his pick for storytime.
 I picked him up from school that afternoon and said, “Hey, how did storytime go?”
 He put his hands on his hips and said, “Teacher didn’t read it right.”

 Later that night, we read the book and I realized I put an elderly African-American grandpa’s voice to the “Little Blue Truck.”
 I said, “Zeke, I think you like this book with a little bit of soul.”
 I didn’t think a thing about it.
 On Monday, Zeke asked right into the school, kicked the door open, and said, “Ms. Heiten, you didn’t read my book right.”
 She said, “Oh really?
 How did I not read it?”
 “You gotta read it with a little bit of soul.”

 She didn’t know what to do with this kid.

 God’s Steadfast Love Permeates all of Scripture